Appointments: 919.232.4700

 Lateral views of the knee.
 The left image is from a MRI.
 The right from an x-ray.
 Much more detail is available from the MRI.

-It is also common to uncover significant and unexpected findings through an MRI can alter treatment plans and MRIs are essential for orthopedic surgeons to determine the need for surgery and/or physical therapy.
+It is common to uncover significant and unexpected findings through an MRI can alter treatment plans and MRIs are essential for orthopedic surgeons to determine the need for surgery and/or physical therapy.
 This means less time spent at the doctor’s office and more time getting back to the things you love.

 In addition to helping diagnosis chronic problems, a knee MRI can be extremely helpful if there is: